Last update: 2 months ago

 - Wipe the glass window.
 Switch into using the squeegee.
 Swipe away the foam starting from one side reaching the other side.
 Repeat until the surface is free of foam and there are no more stubborn spots.

 - Repeat.
 Change the water in the bucket and refill with detergent after a few cleanses.
 Otherwise, if the soapy water gets dirty you will transfer the dirt onto the window surface.

 - Clean the frames.
 If you have purchased a PVC cleaner for the frames we suggest you clean them when you’re done with the windows.
 Use either a cloth or a suitable cleaning tool depending on the type of PVC cleaning solution.
 Let your windows air-dry for best results.

 A Few Tips for Advanced Specialists

-- Avoid cleaning the roof when the sun is very bright, because the glass windows will dry too quick and there may be some water drop marks left.
+- Avoid cleaning the roof when the sun is very bright because the glass windows will dry too quickly and there may be some water drop marks left.

 - Always make sure the tools and detergents you use are meant for windows.